-3. Asia
+34 Asia

 Women’s empowerment and entrepreneurship are emphasized in South Asian literature (Parvin, Rahman, and Jia, 2012; Yunis, Hashim, and Sajida, 2020).
 Nonetheless, the challenges women entrepreneurs face feature in many papers.
-Moreover, the literature on Bangladesh, India, and Sri-Lanka emphasizes widespread explicitly feminized poverty (Lucy, Ghosh, and Kujawa, 2008; Mahmood, Hussain, and Matlay, 2014).
+Moreover, the literature on Bangladesh, India, and Sri-Lanka emphasize widespread explicitly feminized poverty (Lucy, Ghosh, and Kujawa, 2008; Mahmood, Hussain, and Matlay, 2014).
 A major feature is the problem of social acceptance of women entrepreneurs and how choice is constrained (Nawaz, 2010; Bhatti, Shar, and Shaik, 2010; Ayadurai and Sohail, 2006; Sharma, 2013; Tripathi and Singh, 2018).

 These are patriarchal societies.
 Traditions, especially in India, are embedded in a social structure that underlines women's subordination and male chauvinism is pervasive (Shukla, Chauhan, and Null, 2018; Goyal and Parkash, 2011; Rashid and Ratten, 2020).
 Early female marriage is a norm in these societies, thus curtailing women’s access to formal education (Kishor and Gupta, 2004).
 Even women high in the Hindu caste system are constrained and inherently disenfranchised.
 However, and irrespective of their limited agency, some women have a sense of social responsibility (Anderson, Younis, Hashim, and Air, 2019).
 They may engage in not-for-profit ventures that train and empower other rural women in their local communities (Field, Jayachandran, and Pande, 2010; DeVita et al., 2014).
 This is seen as chipping away at the patriarchal social order.